-- 1. Reviewing the County Auditor's draft annual audit scheduleplan, and providing suggestions and comments to the County Auditor for consideration to be included in the audit work plan submitted to the County Board for approval; - 2.
+- 1. Reviewing the County Auditor's draft annual audit plan, and providing suggestions and comments to the County Auditor for consideration to be included in the audit work plan submitted to the County Board for approval; - 2.
 Receiving final audit reports from the County Auditor and reviewing the results with the County Auditor; - 3.
-Reviewing the County Auditor's draft annual audit plan, and providing suggestions and comments to the County Auditor for consideration to be included in the audit plan submitted to the County Board for approval: - 4.3.
-Receiving and reviewing the County Auditor's periodic semi-annual reports on follow-up regarding audit recommendations and corrective action taken by management;
+Receiving and reviewing the County Auditor's semi-annual reports on follow-up regarding audit recommendations and corrective action taken by management; - 4.
+Receiving an annual report from the County Auditor summarizing information such as audits completed, major findings, and corrective actions taken; - 5.
+Reporting to the County Board or Board members on problems or problem areas at such times as deemed appropriate; - 6.
+Consulting with County Manager on funds proposed for consideration by the County Board to carry out the County Auditor's annual audit work plan; - 7.
+Upholding the independence of the County Auditor; - 8.
+Determining, jointly with the County Auditor, the nonpartisan objective group to provide peer review of the County Auditor;